seshaljain/shishukunjmun2018/site/content/committees/ecosoc/unep.md

 As representatives of different nations to the United Nations Environment Programme, you must have the knack of policy formation and should always welcome ideas and work to have a consensus and avoid voting.
 The delegates are expected to have a scientific approach and always keep in mind environmental consequences and practicality of solutions proposed by them.

-Looking forward to meet you all soon this September.
+Looking forward to meet you all soon this October.
 Cheers!
 **Akshat Vora & Ashlesha Purohit**
 Co-Chairpersons